-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Martin Short, Only Murders in the Building

-- Jason Sudeikis, Ted Lasso
+- WINNER: Jason Sudeikis, Ted Lasso

 Best limited series or TV movie